 - Spend some time with them.
 Let the relationship do the repairing.

 Now.
 What was the child feeling?
 Probably frustration and a need for power.
 Now that everyone is calm, you can work with your child on ways to have (age-appropriate) input into rules and routines in order to feel more in control.
-Can you arrange for he and his brother to have separate play time?
+Can you arrange for him and his brother to have separate playtime?
 Can she choose when she does her chores, with the promise of an activity she enjoys at the end (or even while she does the work; music, an audiobook)?
 Can she practice deep breathing with you so she can learn to express her feelings appropriately?

 Alright.
 Now close your eyes again.
 And have a nice long nap.